-As a mother the single skill I would wish for each of my children is to master the power of ‘Positive Thinking’.
+From the perspective of a mother the single skill I would wish for each of my children to master is the power of ‘Positive Thinking’.

 One of the first books I ever read was ‘The Power of Positive Thinking’ by Norman Vincent Peale a book that has become one of my life’s mantras.
 As an adult the core principle that has always served me through life’s challenges, up’s and down’s is having possession of my own mind and my goals and to look for the positive in every given situation- no matter how challenging.

 Life is as Croesus, adviser to Cyrus, King of the Persians stated;

 “There is a wheel on which the affairs of men or women revolve, and its mechanism is such that it prevents any man or woman from being always fortunate…… This same wheel that prevents any man or woman from being always fortunate may provide also that no one shall be always unfortunate, provided he will take possession of his own mind and direct it to the attainment of some Definite Major Purpose in Life.”